ammarshakeel1/Full-Stack-Weather-App/weather-app/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the [LICENSE](../LICENSE) file for details.

 ## Acknowledgments

-- OpenWeatherMap API for weather data
+- [OpenWeatherMap API](https://openweathermap.org/) for providing weather data
-- MongoDB Atlas for database hosting
+- [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for hosting the database
-- React.js community for excellent documentation
+- [React.js Community](https://reactjs.org/) for excellent documentation and resources